Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

     status_code: 200
 ```

-The following is an example *Errors*:
+The following is an example *Errors* section:

 ```
 Errors: